What are overlays?

 - Reverse transition on Close link: If selected, your transition will animate on both open and close of the overlay.

-- Close on clicking outside of overlay: If selected, a click outside of your overlay will return the user to the screen underneath.
+- Close on clicking outside of overlay: If selected, a click outside of your overlay will return your user to the screen underneath.

 - Fix position of overlay: If selected, your overlay will not scroll along with the rest of the page.